Explore the principles and practices for making better images outdoors in natural light.

 - And discuss how to keep your energy and explorations going close to home or on a once-in-a-lifetime photo trip.

-Consider this an Intermediate Level course, though important elements of good photographic practices will be reviewed.
+Consider this a beginner to intermediate level course.
+All the important elements of good photographic practices will be reviewed.
 Students are requested to have a basic understanding of using cameras in Manual and Aperture-Priority exposure modes; and a beginner’s familiarity with Adobe Lightroom.

 Suggested equipment includes: a laptop computer for processing images with Adobe Lightroom, a digital SLR camera, several lenses, and a tripod (one may be borrowed from the school).